Acini di pepe

 Acini di pepe (/it/; lit. 'seeds of pepper') is a type of pasta.
 Acini is the plural of acino whose root is the Latin word acinus.
 In both Latin and Italian, the word means 'grape' or 'grape-stones', with the "stones of a grape" being the seeds of the grape.
 Acini di pepe then translates into 'seeds of a pepper'.
 It was and is known as a symbol of fertility, which is why it is used in Italian wedding soup.
 It is also sometimes referred to as pastina (lit. 'little pasta'); however, some pasta makers distinguish pastina as smaller than acini di pepe.
-The individual pieces usually resemble tiny cylinders about 1mm, or less, in each dimension.
+The individual pieces usually resemble tiny cylinders about 1 mm, or less, in each dimension.